email me at borlaj@portlandschools.org

 Lets dissect a method

-public int convertToFahrenheit(int celsius)
+public static int convertToFahrenheit(int celsius)

 {